Timothe-Poujol/Anonymator/Readme.md

 ## Features:

 ```
-Spoof your mac adress (something that personally identify your computer)
+Spoof your mac adress
-Change your ip adress (something that you can use to locate a computer)
+Change your ip adress
 ```

 The script is working fine now, tested on Ubuntu 17.10 and Kali Linux 2018.1